csmanea/testing-workshops/oci-ignite-advanced/iam/identity-access-management-identity-domain.md

       ![Reset password](images/id-domains-user-resetpw.png)

-   After clicking in the reset button, your will prompted for confirmation before the reset link is sent.
+   After clicking on the reset button, your will be prompted for confirmation before the reset link is sent.

-1. Check the messges in the email account you used for the new user.
-Open the activation link (password reset will take to a similar screen)
+1. Check the messages in the email account you used for the new user.
+Open the activation link (password reset will take you to a similar screen)

    ![Reset password](images/id-domains-resetpw.png)